ssc-spc-ccoe-cei/gcp-documentation/Architecture/Repository Structure.md

 The tools submodule contains a `hydrate.sh` script to hydrate the configs with `kpt`.
 The script must be executed when any changes to `source-base` and/or `source-customization` are made.
 It is configured to run as a pre-commit hook for local validation and also in a validation pipeline during PR creation (TODO: create pipeline).

 At a high level, the script will:
-1. For each environment (sandbox, dev, uat, prod), check if `source-customization/` contains that sub directory.
+1. For each environment (experimentation, dev, uat, prod), check if `source-customization/` contains that sub directory.
 If so:
     - Create a `temp-workspace/<env>` directory to copy the `source-base/` and then copy `source-customization/<env>/`, this adds customization specific to that environment.
     - Run `kpt fn render` and remove local configs in `temp-workspace/<env>`.
     - Check if newly hydrated files in `temp-workspace/<env>` are different than `deploy/<env>`.
 If so, copy them to `deploy/<env>`.